LaurentVeyssier/Pricing-optimization-Model/README.md

     - let's sell only 15 tickets when demand is 180. price is improved by 15 at 180 - 15 = 165 ==> Revenues = 165 x 15 = 2475.
     - we need another day with demand of 150 only to equal the first strategy: Let's sell the remaining 15 tickets with a lower demand of 150. price = 150 - 15 = 135 ==> Revenues = 135 x 15 = 2025.
 Total revenues = 2475 + 2025 = 4500 similar to our first strategy.
     - However we have created opportunities to outperform.
 If we can sell the 15 remaining tickets with any demand higher than 150 (basically 50% chance to occur) then we will gain from a higher price.
-  - Conclusion => **The logic should not to sell the maximum number of tickets when demand is high but rather sell smaller amounts of tickets at a higher price with high demand and repeat until the last days before the event.
+  - Conclusion => **The logic should not to sell the maximum number of tickets when demand is high but rather sell smaller amounts of tickets at a higher price with high demand, rinse and repeat until the last days before the event.
 This is the optimization opportunity**.
 - Since the demand obeys to a uniform distribution, we can calaculate a few probabilities:
      - probability to get a demand level D: P(D) = 1/101 (there are equals chances to take integer values from 100 to 200 included)
      - probability that we get a demand higher than a certain level D: P(demand > D) = (200 - D) / 101 with the demand taking values in the range 100 to 200.
 We can check that P(demand>100) = 99%, P(demand>200) = 0 and P(demand>150) close to 50%.
      - Demand Expectation E(demand) = sum(p(d) x d with d within 100-200) = 1/101 * sum(d with d within 100-200) = 1/101 * 101 x 300 / 2 = 150

 # Proposed approach
 In the notebook, I first propose basic price calculations delivering increasing results as we segment to increase opportunities to outperform.
-The best approach delivers €7,348 per event on average on the test dataset.
+The best approach delivers **€7,348** per event on average on the test dataset.

 Then I use a more sophisticated algorithm using brute force optimizing the calculation.
 The algorithm precomputes all possible best prices given the number of days left and the number of tickets left accross all possible demand levels.
-The average revenue is increased to €7,574, a 3% improvement over previous best result.
+The average revenue is increased to **€7,574**, a 3% improvement over previous best result.

-Finally I use a refined version of the brute force approach proposed [here](https://www.kaggle.com/aliaksei0/airline-price-optimization-micro-challenge) delivering a further improvement €7,596.
+Finally I use a refined version of the brute force approach proposed [here](https://www.kaggle.com/aliaksei0/airline-price-optimization-micro-challenge) delivering a further improvement **€7,596**.